Mammo : Movie Review

 Completing the trio of fabulous performances is the thespian perfection of Surekha Sikhri in embodying Fayyazi.
 Calm, curmudgeonly, kind and assiduous, with an iron-clad sense of pragmatism, the slim matronly Fayaazi will strike so many viewers as the kind of no-nonsense senior lady they may have been acquainted with at some or the other time in their lives.
 Fayyazi captains her little domestic ship with an eminently sensible and cautious attitude, carefully looking after her grandson, fussing over the daily maid who hasn't yet turned up, deeply empathizing with a sentimental Hindi film, while falling asleep at a English pikchar.
 She shows a deep fondness towards both Riyaaz and Mammo, but when provoked , she will rain the most sizzling shards of punitive hell on both of them.
 There is a masterpiece of a "domestic violence" scene (which admittedly very few social workers will be compelled to take action over) where an enraged Fayyazi punishes Riyaaz in a sustained bout of hysteria while administering a colourful verbal thrashing to the intervening Mammo.

-With its intimate detailing of the lives of characters with Islamic backgrounds, and comfortable coverage of everyday middle-class milieus, "Mammo" somehow brings to my mind the best of Iranian cinema by Panahi, Kiarostami and Majidi - but 'Mammo' has better actors and is able to state matters more directly, coming from a nation that is a little more tolerant than Iran.
+With its intimate detailing of the lives of characters with Islamic backgrounds, and comfortable coverage of everyday middle-class milieus, "Mammo" somehow brings to my mind the best of Iranian cinema by Panahi, Kiarostami and Majidi.But 'Mammo' has better actors and is able to state matters more directly, coming from a nation that is marginally more tolerant than Iran.
 Truffaut's '400 blows', with its unadorned depiction of a troubled boy, can well be considered a cousin of this film, but 'Mammo' is able to include a fuller fabric, with more than one protagonist.

-Dialogues by Javed Siddiqui are a study in Urdu of simple elegance, and reach their colourful acme when the ladies become beside themselves [he takes this excellence a step higher in the prequel film 'Zubeida' (2001)] This is not a lavishly budgeted movie but the cinematography by Prasanna Jain maintains a tidy aesthetic, complemented by Aseem Sinha's smooth editing.
+Dialogues by Javed Siddiqui are a study in Urdu of simple elegance, and reach their colourful acme when the ladies become beside themselves in a sea-side hotel [he takes this excellence a step higher in the prequel film 'Zubeida' (2001)].
+This is not a lavishly budgeted movie but the cinematography by Prasanna Jain maintains a tidy aesthetic, complemented by Aseem Sinha's smooth editing.

 SPOILER ALERT : The next two paragraphs are marked separate by asterixes :